a-r-j/ProteinWorkshop/README.md

 However, for full exploration we recommend cloning the repository and building from source.

 ### Building from source
+With a local virtual environment activated (e.g., one created with `conda create -n proteinworkshop python=3.9`):

-1. Clone the project
+1. Clone and install the project

     ```bash
     git clone https://github.com/a-r-j/ProteinWorkshop
     cd ProteinWorkshop
+    pip install -e .
     ```

-2. Install `poetry` for platform-agnostic dependency management using its [installation instructions](https://python-poetry.org/docs/)

-    After installing `poetry`, to avoid potential [keyring errors](https://github.com/python-poetry/poetry/issues/1917#issuecomment-1235998997), disable its keyring usage by adding `PYTHON_KEYRING_BACKEND=keyring.backends.null.Keyring` to your shell's startup configuration and restarting your shell environment (e.g., `echo 'export PYTHON_KEYRING_BACKEND=keyring.backends.null.Keyring' >> ~/.bashrc && source ~/.bashrc` for a Bash shell environment and likewise for other shell environments).

-3. Install project dependencies
+2. Install [PyTorch](https://pytorch.org/) (specifically version `2.0.0`) using its official `pip` installation instructions, with CUDA support as desired (N.B. make sure to add `--no-cache-dir` to the end of the `pip` installation command)

     ```bash
-      poetry install
+    # e.g., to install PyTorch with CUDA 11.8 support on Linux:
+    pip install torch==2.0.0+cu118 torchvision==0.15.1+cu118 torchaudio==2.0.1 --index-url https://download.pytorch.org/whl/cu118 --no-cache-dir
     ```

-4. Activate the newly-created virtual environment following `poetry`'s [usage documentation](https://python-poetry.org/docs/basic-usage/)
+3. Then use the newly-installed `proteinworkshop` CLI to install [PyTorch Geometric](https://pyg.org/)

     ```bash
-      # activate the environment on a `posix`-like (e.g., macOS or Linux) system
-      source $(poetry env info --path)/bin/activate
-    ```
-    ```powershell
-      # activate the environment on a `Windows`-like system
-      & ((poetry env info --path) + "\Scripts\activate.ps1")
-    ```
-    ```bash
-      # if desired, deactivate the environment
-      deactivate
-    ```

-5. With the environment activated, install [PyTorch](https://pytorch.org/) (version `2.0.0`) using its official `pip` installation instructions (with CUDA support as desired - N.B. make sure to add `--no-cache-dir` to the end of the `pip` installation command), and then use the (newly-installed) CLI to install [PyTorch Geometric](https://pyg.org/)

-    ```bash
     workshop install pyg

-      # N.B. to list all dependencies currently installed, run:
-      poetry show
     ```

-6. Configure paths in `.env` (optional, will override default paths if set).
+4. Configure paths in `.env` (optional, will override default paths if set).
 See [`.env.example`](https://github.com/a-r-j/proteinworkshop/blob/main/.env.example) for an example.

-7. Download PDB data:
+5. Download PDB data:

     ```bash
     python proteinworkshop/scripts/download_pdb_mmtf.py
     ```

 ## Tutorials